horovod/horovod/docs/conda.rst

 ----------------------------------

 First thing you need to do is to install the `appropriate version`_ of the NVIDIA CUDA Toolkit on your workstation.
-I am using `NVIDIA CUDA Toolkit 10.1`_ (documentation) which works with all three deep learning frameworks that are currently supported by Horovod.
+I am using `NVIDIA CUDA Toolkit 10.1`_ (`documentation`_) which works with all three deep learning frameworks that are currently supported by Horovod.

 Why not just use the cudatoolkit package?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Typically when installing PyTorch, TensorFlow, or Apache MXNet with GPU support using Conda you simply add the appropriate version of the cudatoolkit package to your environment.yml file.
-Unfortunately, for the moment at least, the cudatoolkit package available from conda-forge does not include NVCC which is required in order to use Horovod with either PyTorch, TensorFlow, or MXNet as you need to compile extensions.
+Unfortunately, for the moment at least, the cudatoolkit packages available via Conda do not include the `NVIDIA CUDA Compiler (NVCC)`_ which is required in order to build Horovod extensions for PyTorch, TensorFlow, or MXNet.

 What about the cudatoolkit-dev package?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^